Closed today. Open again on Tuesday, February 24, 9:30 a.m. - 9 p.m.

 A live sky tour follows the program, featuring constellations, planets, the moon and other items of interest currently visible in the sky, with tips for finding your way around in the heavens on the next clear night, and stories about the stars.

-Legends of the Night Sky: Orion / Live Sky Tour
+Dinosaurs: A Story of Survival / Live Sky Tour

 Sea Lions: Life by a Whisker